-This week, I attended IBM’s premier analytics and insights conference, World of Watson.
-Over 4 days, I learned about the future of cognitive computing – artificial intelligence and machine learning – and how it will change the world of public relations.
+IBM’s premier analytics and insights conference, World of Watson, was a 4-day event on the future of cognitive computing – artificial intelligence and machine learning.

-During that time, I met exactly four PR professionals, all of them IBM employees.
-Out of almost 20,000 people, I was the only person I knew of representing a PR firm.
-True, I attended as an IBM Futurist and Predictioneer, at the invitation of the Watson Analytics team.
-And I spoke about the future, the Rise of the Citizen Analyst.
+During that time, SHIFT was on site.
+We met exactly four PR professionals, all of them IBM employees.
+Out of almost 20,000 people, we were the only one we knew of representing a PR firm.
+True, SHIFT attended as an IBM Futurist and Predictioneer, at the invitation of the Watson Analytics team, speaking spoke about the future, the Rise of the Citizen Analyst.

-But here’s the thing: even if they had not invited me, I’d have attended anyway.
+But here’s the thing: even if they had not invited us, attending was still important.
+Why?

 Because AI and cognitive computing are the future of PR.

 Every public relations company that wants to have a long, fruitful, sustainable business should have had at least one person attending IBM World of Watson.
 Every single one.
 PR isn’t just press releases and bylines.
 It’s information.
 Everything we do is about putting information into the world.
 And as an information industry, we are powered by data.

 IBM’s World of Watson and events like it are how we grow.
 Cognitive computing and AI are not some far-off science fiction: they are happening right now, and we need to be prepared for them.
 If we sit back and let such tools pass us by, someone else — someone driven, someone prepared — will swoop in and leave us in the dust.

 So much was revealed at World of Watson that will impact our industry forever.
 Let’s look at a few key trends from the event for PR professionals.